milesian/system-diagrams/README.md

 # sequence-diagram-dashboard

-This is a tool for displaying HTML sequence diagrams.
+This is a clojure tool for displaying HTML sequence diagrams.
+It's based on webapp and websocket.
+It uses [stuartsierra/component](https://github.com/stuartsierra/component) and [juxt/modular](https://github.com/juxt/modular)

 This project uses [bramp/js-sequence-diagrams](https://github.com/bramp/js-sequence-diagrams) for js/HTML SVG rendering